modeset/-deprecated-utensils/app/assets/components/breadcrumb/readme.md

 # Breadcrumb
 Apply the `.breadcrumb` class to the `ol` or `ul` element to provide linkable references to nested sections within the application.
-Utilize a `span.divider` for separation of links.
+The links generate a divider after their content.
+This is configurable from the `$breadcrumb-divider-content` variable.
 The list should contain the `.nav` class.

 ```sass
 @import utensils/components/breadcrumb/breadcrumb